selbekk/react-workshop/README.md

 skills before attending this workshop, I suggest you look through the [Beginner's guide to React](https://egghead.io/courses/the-beginner-s-guide-to-react) by Kent C. Dodds.
-Don't be put off by the title - even React pros can learn a trick or two from watching this 80 minutes of video.
+Don't be put off by the title - even React pros can learn a trick or two from watching these 80 minutes of video.

 ------

-## Compound components
+## Implicit props

-Compound components are several components that work together to create a united experience.
-A great example from the HTML world is `<select>` and `<option>` tags - one without the other doesn't do much, but together, they rule the world (or, well, let's you pick a value from a list of values).
+Implicit props are props that are applied to your component without you explicitly adding them!
+They appear out of thin air, and may seem a bit weird.
+In real life, though, they are really useful in certain scenarios.

-We're going to start this workshop off by using React's `cloneElement` API to inject props into our children.
+We're going to start this workshop off by using React's `cloneElement` API to inject these implicit props into the children of our components.

 ### Example

 [`React.cloneElement`](https://reactjs.org/docs/react-api.html#cloneelement) is
-a way to, well, clone a React element.
+a way to clone a React element.
 We typically use it to apply extra props to the children passed to our component.
 Here's an example of how it's used:

 ```js